dataparency-dev/dataparency-dev.github.io/README.md

 It is appropriate for use cases where privacy and security are an essential need.
 Reference the whitepaper for further details.

 &copy; Copyright 2020 Dataparency, LLC.
 All rights reserved.
-D-ISP&trade; and Dataparency Information Sharing Platform&trade; are trademarks of Dataparency, LLC
+Dataparency&trade;, Dataparency Information Sharing Platform&trade; and D-ISP&trade; are trademarks of Dataparency, LLC